 Ah, the age old question.
-Will the concrete, or in the case of Paloform, will concrete fireplaces or fire pits crack?
+Will the concrete, or in the case of Paloform, will concrete fire pits crack?
 The short answer is no. For the long answer, read on…

 Concrete, as it is widely used in bridges, foundations and other construction applications, has gotten a bit of a bad rap.
 Yes, you often see concrete in these kinds of applications with cracks in it, but this generally happens only when the concrete is asked to do something it shouldn’t.
 Preventing this kind of cracking generally comes down to good design – design of the concrete mix itself, and design of the installation.